hartmaj2/cs-tabor-is/denik.md

   - [x] Make the allergens into checkboxes so you can pick what allergens the food has
   - [x] Pass possible meal types to Client from Server using api request
 - [ ] Make add food modal work
-  - [ ] Connect labels to their corresponding inputs
+  - [x] Connect labels to their corresponding inputs
-  - [ ] Connect meal type radio buttons as one group
+  - [x] Connect meal type radio buttons as one group
+  - [ ] Use edit form to validate inputs (validate name and type were entered)
+  - [ ] Create new food based on validated meal form data object (modal will get passed the meal time on appearance)

 ### DONE:
 - Fixed nav-link style by adding .css style selector in app.css file (needed to add padding left and right)